hexbear-collective/lemmy/CODE_OF_CONDUCT.md

 # Code of Conduct

-**Note:** This is based on the Lemmy code of conduct.
+**Note:** This was originally based on the Lemmy code of conduct.
 We will be adapting this further as we go.
 Yes, we know it was hella strict.

 Last updated: July 26th, 2020